mnemnion/loon/clua/notes/syntax.md

 The resulting program can do anything at all, but should be programmed to parse conservatively.
 As soon as it's done doing something reasonable, it should hand back over to the reader, which will look for another `|`.
 If it doesn't find one, it just hands control back over to the new syntax handler.

 One doesn't want to hand control back over at a place where the enclosing language allows for a `|`, for reasons that should be clear.
-The dispatch little language provides some sugar for these edge cases.
+The dispatch little language provides some sugar for these cases.
+The average user is not expected to design entire syntaxes; the macro system will be more than adequate for that purpose, and there will be at least three provided.

 ### Comments